gratzki/titanic-eda/README.md

 # titanic-eda
-My example of some EDA with the famous Titanic dataset from Kaggle
+This is an example of refreshing my EDA skillsets by using the famous Titanic dataset.
+It is simply an exercise to try various methods and skillsets in a notebook to showcase knowledge.